-- 1. It's expensive; heavy equipment costs a lot just to get it up here. - 2.
-The job is too small to fully defray those setup costs. - 3.
+- 1. I'm busy weeding. - 2.
+It's expensive; heavy equipment costs a lot just to get it up here and the job is too small to fully defray those costs. - 3.
 Until 2015, the State of California and the County of Santa Cruz made it illegal sell logs to offset the cost of thinning, deeming it "commercial logging" (even if it is done exclusively as an improvement at a net loss or with all proceeds going back into the land).
 Hence, if we want to improve our forest, the money must come from our pockets and it's not cheap.
 Effectively, only big timber landowners are allowed to sell logs while forests grow too dense to be healthy.